Anticyclotomic Euler systems for unitary groups: Introduction

 In \cite{KolyvaginHP}, Kolyvagin constructs an \emph{anticyclotomic} Euler system for (modular) elliptic curves over $\mbb{Q}$ which satisfy the so-called ``Heegner hypothesis''.
 One can view the classes in this construction as images under the modular parameterisation of certain divisors on modular curves arising from the embedding of reductive groups

-where $K$ is an imaginary quadratic number field.
-These divisors (Heegner points) are defined over ring class fields of $K$ and satisfy trace compatibility relations as one varies the field of definition.
-In particular, Kolyvagin shows that if the bottom Heegner point is non-torsion, then the group of $K$-rational points has rank equal to one.
+where $E$ is an imaginary quadratic number field.
+These divisors (Heegner points) are defined over ring class fields of $E$ and satisfy trace compatibility relations as one varies the field of definition.
+In particular, Kolyvagin shows that if the bottom Heegner point is non-torsion, then the group of $E$-rational points has rank equal to one.
 Combining this so-called ``Kolyvagin step'' with the Gross--Zagier formula that relates the height of this point to the derivative of the $L$-function at the central value, one obtains instances of the Birch--Swinnerton-Dyer conjecture in the analytic rank one case.
 The above construction has been generalised to higher weight modular forms and to situations where a more general hypothesis is placed on the modular form (see \cite{schoen1986}, \cite{Nekovar1992}, \cite{bertolini2013} and \cite{SZhang}).

-In this paper, we consider a possible generalisation of this setting; namely, we construct an anticyclotomic Euler system for the $ p $-adic Galois representations attached to certain regular algebraic conjugate self-dual cuspidal automorphic representations of $\opn{GL}_{2n}/K$.
+In this paper, we consider a possible generalisation of this setting; namely, we construct an anticyclotomic Euler system for the $ p $-adic Galois representations attached to certain regular algebraic conjugate self-dual cuspidal automorphic representations of $\opn{GL}_{2n}/E$.
 More precisely, we consider the following ``symmetric pair''

 Note that both groups are outer forms of the groups appearing in (\ref{HeegnerPair}) when $ n = 1 $.
 Let $\pi_0$ be a cuspidal automorphic representation of $\opn{U}(1, 2n-1)$ and let $\pi$ denote a lift to the group of unitary similitudes.
 Under certain reasonable assumptions on $\pi_0$ (for example, non-endoscopic and tempered with stable $L$-packet), there exists a cuspidal automorphic representation $\Pi$ of $\opn{GL}_{2n}(\mbb{A}_E) \times \opn{GL}_1(\mbb{A}_E)$ which is locally isomorphic to the base-change of $\pi$ at all but finitely many primes.
-Let $\rho_{\pi}$ denote the Galois representation attached to $\Pi$, as constructed by Chenevier and Harris \cite{ChenevierHarris}.
+Let $\rho_{\pi}$ denote the representation of the absolute Galois group of $ E $ attached to $\Pi$, as constructed by Chenevier and Harris \cite{ChenevierHarris}.